VoKhoi2208/guess-number/SECURITY.md

 # Security Policy
+*The terms below apply to all code or Repositories, Projects,... anything on my [Github profile](https://github.com/VoKhoi2208)*
 ## Disclaimer

 By downloading and installing the "Guess Number" game, you agree to the following terms and conditions.
 Please read them carefully before proceeding.